postsharp/Metalama.Documentation/content/conceptual/aspects/testing/debugging-aspects.md

 Debugging the compile-time logic of an aspect can be challenging due to the compiler not executing your _source_ code, but a heavily transformed version of your code where T# templates have been compiled into plain C# code.
 This transformed code is stored under an unpredictable path.

 Therefore, regular debugger breakpoints will not work.
-You must add break statements directly in your source code and remember to remove it after the debugging session is over.
+You must add break statements directly in your source code and remember to remove them after the debugging session is over.

 - In a _non-template_ compile-time method such as `BuildAspect`, invoke <xref:System.Diagnostics.Debugger.Break?text=Debugger.Break()>.
 - In a _template_ compile-time method, invoke <xref:Metalama.Framework.Aspects.meta.DebugBreak?text=meta.DebugBreak()>.